PiyushMittl/java-TipsandTricks/java8.md

 <details>
   <summary>2.
 Functional interface</summary>

-**Function –** it takes one argument and returns a result **Consumer –** it takes one argument and returns no result (represents a side effect) **Supplier –** it takes not argument and returns a result **Predicate –** it takes one argument and returns a boolean **BiFunction –** it takes two arguments and returns a result **BinaryOperator –** it is similar to a BiFunction, taking two arguments and returning a result.
-The two arguments and the result are all of the same types
+**Function –** it takes one argument and returns a result.
+**Consumer –** it takes one argument and returns no result (represents a side effect).
+**Supplier –** it takes not argument and returns a result.
+**Predicate –** it takes one argument and returns a boolean.
+**BiFunction –** it takes two arguments and returns a result.
+**BinaryOperator –** it is similar to a BiFunction, taking two arguments and returning a result.
+The two arguments and the result are all of the same types.
-**UnaryOperator –** it is similar to a Function, taking a single argument and returning a result of the same type
+**UnaryOperator –** it is similar to a Function, taking a single argument and returning a result of the same type.